roytam1/palemoon27/gfx/doc/AsyncPanZoom.md

  </ol>
 </li>
 <li value="10">
-If events were queued as part of step 4(ii) they are now either processed (if the input block was not cancelled and Gecko detected a scrollframe under the input event, or if the timeout expired) or dropped (all other cases).
+If events were queued as part of step 4(ii) they are now either processed (if the input block was not cancelled and Goanna detected a scrollframe under the input event, or if the timeout expired) or dropped (all other cases).
 Note that the APZC that processes the events may be different at this step than the tentative target from step 3, depending on the SetTargetAPZC notification.
 Processing the events may trigger behaviours like scrolling or tap gestures.
 </li>